-The Consolidated Appropriations Act of 2016 made permanent qualified charitable distributions from IRAs.
+The Consolidated Appropriations Act of 2016 made qualified charitable distributions permanently available from IRAs.

 This law lets individuals 70 1/2 or older make tax-free donations, known as qualified charitable distributions, of up to $100,000 directly from their IRAs to a charity.
 Such a distribution doesn’t count as income, reducing any income tax liability to the donor.

-But be aware that you can't have your proverbial tax cake and eat it, too.
-Individuals who make tax-free charitable distributions from their IRAs won't be able to itemize them as a charitable deduction.
+But be aware that individuals who make tax-free charitable distributions from their IRAs won’t be able to itemize them as a charitable deduction.

-"You get one or the other," says Slott.
-"Whoever uses this strategy will pay less in taxes, so if you're charitably inclined, it's the best way to make donations."
+“You get one or the other,” Slott says.
+“Whoever uses this strategy will pay less in taxes, so if you’re charitably inclined, it’s the best way to make donations.”

 ‘In kind’ withdrawals qualify as RMDs

-It's easier to take withdrawals in cash, but that doesn't mean you have to -- or should.
-So-called in-kind distributions are taken out in the form of stocks or bonds, and they may make more sense for certain individuals who want to keep assets for various reasons.
-You'll simply move the assets from your IRA into a taxable account.
+It’s easier to take withdrawals in cash, but that doesn’t mean you have to — or should.
+So-called in-kind distributions are taken out in the form of stocks or bonds, and they may make more sense for people who want to keep assets for various reasons.
+You’ll simply move the assets from your IRA into a taxable account.
 These in-kind withdrawals will be assigned a fair market value on the date they are moved.